Iberian lynx – comprehensive treatise focusing on conservation 2022

 - 1100 individuals in Spain

 There is a “management plan”.
 The plan was created by two organisation (ICONA and CSIC).
 The plan includes efforts to improve rabbit populations, reduce traffic deaths, reduce trapping deaths and to create corridors between isolated populations to promote more viable population sizes.
-The latter objective would seem now to be beyond attainment as there are are only two populations left as indicated in the map, which are many miles apart.
-Conservation becomes more difficult as the situation becomes more grave.
+The latter objective would seem now to be beyond attainment as there are only two populations left as indicated in the map, which are many miles apart.
+Conservation becomes more difficult as the situation becomes graver.

 2005: At the El Acebuche Breeding Center, in the Doñana Nature Park a lynx gave birth to 3 cubs.
 In 2008 she gave birth to 3 more.

 In the other area in the eastern Sierra Morena there are an estimated 150 cats at 2008.
 This is considered the limit for the area so some cats might be relocated.
-Off site breeding appears to be going well.
+Off-site breeding appears to be going well.
 Are things changing at the 11th hour?

 The Iberian lynx is sadly a specialist when it comes to prey.
 It favours rabbits and the rabbit population has declined due to myxomatosis, Rabbit Haemorrhagic Disease, over hunting and habitat loss.
 The lynx will also eat rodents and birds.
 In the Parque Nacional de Doñana rabbit remains were found in 73-88% of lynx scats (feces) (Sunquists).
 Rats, lizards, geese, snakes and fallow deer as also mentioned are prey to the lynx but they come a distant second to rabbits.
 The lynx will concentrate on young red or fallow deer.
 The red deer is bigger than the fallow deer.
 The deer is killed by a throat bite causing the deer to die of suffocation.
 A large kill is hidden to preserve it for the next meal.